dboddie-canonical-work/disgorged-docs/defining-a-command.rst

 See `Tab completion <https://snapcraft.io/docs/tab-completion-for-snaps>`__ if you wish to add command line tab completion to your snap.

    ℹ **Interfaces** enable an app to access system resources.
-Interfaces that are required for normal operation are specified at snap build-time within the above :ref:``app`` metadata of a snap’s snapcraft.yaml.
-See `Adding Interfaces <adding-interfaces>` for more details.
+Interfaces that are required for normal operation are specified at snap build-time within the above ``app`` metadata of a snap’s snapcraft.yaml.
+See :ref:`Adding Interfaces <adding-interfaces>` for more details.